 - income from dividends, appreciation of shares and bonds and from the purchase and sale of the aforementioned or from the sales of participations is not taxable; certain conditions apply.

 The profit that accrues from the exploitation of Intellectual Property is taxable at a favoured rate of only 2,5 %.
 As per the new EU regulations from 2016, a number of condition applies.
 Please read the related information.

-The so-called Defence Tax as per Special Contribution for Defence Tax Law is payable, under certain circumstances, on income from dividends and interest.
+The so-called Cyprus Defence Tax as per the Cyprus Special Contribution for Defence Tax Law is payable, under certain circumstances, on income from dividends and interest.
 The EU Parent-Subsidiary Directive fully applies.

-The Defence Tax on dividend income is 17 % (for tax-resident individuals).
+The Cyprus Defence Tax on dividend income is 17 % (for tax-resident individuals).
 If a tax-resident person benefits from the non-dom tax status, Cyprus Defence Tax is not applied for a number of years.

 Note: Interest income from loan agreements between group companies (companies that belong to or are under the control of the same beneficial owner) is generally considered as related to the business of the company.
 The rate of interest must be at arm-length, please read our specific news.

 Annual earnings of an individual up to EUR 19.500 are not taxable in Cyprus.
 Earnings over EUR 19.500 are taxed as per the Cyprus Income Tax Law, at a rate of 20 – 35 %, where the highest tax rate of 35 % is applied for the portion of annual earnings over EUR 65.000.